30th May 2019

-A group of architecture, interior and product design students have used cutting-edge technology to create a virtual reality (VR) tour of a new building.
+Architecture, interior and product design students have used cutting-edge technology to create a virtual reality (VR) tour of a new building

 In April, the Government announced that Barking & Dagenham College is one of just 12 colleges and universities nationally to have secured Government funding to open an Institute of Technology (IoT).